pay-rise

 Striking The Right Balance

-The trick is to strike the right balance between not saving enough and not spending enough.
+The challenge is to find a balance between not saving enough and not spending enough.
 Every pay rise is a temptation to start over-spending.
 Every sharp rise in the cost of living is a temptation to start under-spending on the good things in life.